 My summer camp experience gave me an ease with learning names and helping children feel comfortable in new environments.
 Handling and showing animals was also a very special part of my position there.
 Watching a child’s reaction to meeting a great horned owl, an agouti, or a tamandua (or numerous other animals I was privileged to work with) was an amazing experience.
 I have always had a fascination for the animal kingdom and I enjoy bringing that knowledge and love to the kindergarten classroom.

 My husband, Rhoades teacher Paul Ruppert, and I were thrilled to become parents when we traveled to China in February 2006 to bring home our beautiful daughter, Joy.
 We looked forward to the day when she could join us at Rhoades.
-Joy started kindergarten in 2010 with Mrs. Sugarman and she is in eighth grade this year.
-She is so happy at Rhoades, and we are delighted to have our entire family at this same wonderful school each day.
+Joy started kindergarten in 2010 with Mrs. Sugarman and she graduated from Rhoades in 2019.
+She truly enjoyed her time here and is in eleventh grade at San Dieguito Academy.
+We are delighted that we have such strong family ties to Rhoades.

 In my free time, I enjoy spending time with family, friends, cooking, and writing children’s books.
 We have four sweet pets at home-three cats and one dog, who keep me busy as well!